+What is an internship?
 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 Internships can be paid or unpaid, and you may or may not receive academic credit for performing the internship.

+Why should I do an internship?
 According to the National Association of Colleges and Employers, internship programs are listed as the number one place employers look when recruiting new hires.
-In a nutshell, internships provide you with the opportunity to test-drive a career option and to gain valuable experience and skills in the process that will make you more competitive and marketable in today's job search.
+In a nutshell, internships provide you with the opportunity to test-drive a career path and to gain valuable experience and skills in the process that will make you more competitive and marketable in today's job search.

 In additional to learning hard skills used to complete tasks, internships also help build soft skills needed to interact in a professional setting.
 You will hone your communication and interpersonal skills and experience and understand organization/company culture.

+Are internships only for students who want to work in business?
 Not at all.
 Internships can be valuable for any student, whether you're interested in business, nonprofit administration, education, public service, graduate school or law school.
 Internships are available in all sectors and students can intern in a great variety of roles, from marketing to teaching and counseling/therapy to museum research.

+Are internships paid or unpaid?
 Internships may be paid or unpaid, depending on the employer/internship site.
-If you have an unpaid internship, is it legit?
+If you have an unpaid internship, is it legitimate?
 Most nonprofit and government internship programs have greater flexibility when offering unpaid internships.
 However, for-profit companies must meet government-issued criteria to offer unpaid internships.

 The Department of Labor's Fair Standards Act outlines six criteria that must be met for a for-profit company to offer unpaid internships.
 You can review the criteria here.
 Each for-profit company is responsible for determining whether each of its particular internship programs meets the unpaid criteria.
 If you are applying for an unpaid internship that does not appear to meet the DoL's six criteria, contact Liberal Arts Career Services (512-471-7900) for help framing a professional conversation about the pay status with your potential internship supervisor or the hiring manager.